0xCarti/InvoiceManager/README.md

    `pytesseract` library and falls back to EasyOCR for handwritten numbers.
    Install `tesseract-ocr` via your package manager (for Debian/Ubuntu: `apt-get install tesseract-ocr`).
 The provided Docker image includes this dependency as well.
+For a final fallback the application can use PaddleOCR when both engines return low confidence.
+   Install the CPU versions of `paddlepaddle` and `paddleocr` via pip to enable this optional dependency.

 ## Required Environment Variables